 A Sustainable Capital Asset Pricing Model (S-CAPM): Evidence from Green Investing and Sin Stock Exclusion

-This paper shows how sustainable investing affects asset returns through environmental, social, and governance (ESG) integration and exclusionary screening.
-I develop an asset pricing model with partial segmentation and disagreement.
-The occurrence of a taste premium, accompanied by a fall in the market premium, clarifies the relationship between ESG and financial performance.
-The exclusion effect is driven by two exclusion premia that generalize Merton's (1987) premium on neglected stocks.
-I construct a proxy for sustainable investors' tastes by comparing green with conventional fund holdings and estimate the model applied to green investing and sin stock exclusion using U.S. data for 2003-2018.
+This paper shows how sustainable investing affects asset returns through exclusionary screening and environmental, social, and governance (ESG) integration.
+I develop an asset pricing model with partial segmentation and heterogeneous preferences.
+I characterize two taste premia that clarify the relationship between ESG and financial performance and two exclusion premia generalizing Merton's (1987) premium on neglected stocks.
+By using the holdings of 453 green funds investing in U.S. stocks between 2007 and 2019 to proxy for sustainable investors' tastes, I estimate the model applied to green investing and sin stock exclusion.
+The annual taste effect ranges from -1.12% to +0.14% for the different industries and the average exclusion effect is 1.43%.

 Keywords: sustainable finance, environmental finance, behavioral finance, ESG, tastes, sin stocks, segmentation